Exploring Lake Louise by Canoe

 Regardless of the size of the moon, exploring Lake Louise by canoe is a fantastic experience during the warmer months.

-The Fairmont Chateau Lake Louise is in an unbeatable location.
 Consider upgrading to a room on the Fairmont Gold floor for an even more exclusive experience.

 Fairmont Chateau Lake Louise on the shore of an emerald glacial lake